 Now select your new device in the screen type drop down menu.
 This will render the website with the properties of the device.

-To take the screenshot, click on the three dots at the top right side and select “Capture screenshot”.
+To take the screenshot, click on the three dots at the top right side (at the arrow) and select “Capture screenshot”.